ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         });
 ```

-Finally, link that MessageHandler to an `InputChannel`.
+Finally, link that `MessageHandler` to an `InputChannel`.
 ``` java
     inputChannels.trafficEvents().subscribe(messageHandler);
 ```

-There you go, you are now processing your stream of data in native java.
+There you go, you are now processing your stream of data in native Java.

 It does become obvious that doing something more fancy, like windowing and aggregation, will require you to write all of that logic yourself.
 This can get out of hand pretty quickly, so do watch out for that.